mmmmaja/starfishDetection/reports/README.md

 We performed both unit testing and load testing of our API.
 The unit tests were made with a script that requests our deployed endpoints.
 We had four different unit tests.
 The first two tests contact the back- and frontend respectively.
 Finally, we had two tests of the inference response for inference with the PyTorch and ONNX models respectively.

 We did load testing with Locust.
 Here we stress tested the contacting the backend and doing inference with the regular model.
-We gave the backend endpoint a priority of one and inference test a priority of three.
+We gave the backend endpoint a priority of one and the inference test a priority of three.
+After adding new endpoints, we did not add new tests to the locust file.

 ### Question 26